mrabello23/posterr-app/README.md

 - Better use of Middlewares (validate cache, extract user infos);
 - Create an OAuth authentication layer;
 - Better use of projects design pattern;
+- Better reuse of objects;

 > Scaling up

 - Consider a cloud architecture with containers, external cofigurations, load ballance and scalling policies;
 - Consider a persistent cache layer, like Redis, for boost performance;
 - Consider an Api Gateway service with rate limit and throttling configurations;
+- Adopt modern tools (like ORM or service mesh) which can handle with concurrencies;